ajcastanedag/UASPlan/App/Protocols/Introduction.md

 * Processed with the markdown package, which transforms it into HTML.
 * The output is included in the web page.

+take care of the
+* Dienstreiseantrag
+* book bus / bike if needed
+* flight permission
+* pilot license
+* driving permission for the national park if needed

+explain call to Leitstelle and why it is needed

+* Equipment Pre Flight List & PackingListGeneral = get organised and ready the day before you go into the field

+* if you are not taking the UAS research mobile phone with you, make sure to have the phone numbers from Mirjana, Martin, ... stored in your phone

+* also note down the emergency service number